Plutonomicon/cardano-transaction-lib/doc/e2e-testing.md

 # E2E Testing in the Browser

-CTL has basic machinery for E2E testing in the browser.
-This can be used to either run the included examples (in `examples`) or create a custom test suite for E2E testing.
+CTL comes with advanced machinery for E2E testing in the browser, which can be used to either run the included examples (in `examples`) or create a custom test suite for E2E testing.

 - [E2E Testing in the Browser](#e2e-testing-in-the-browser)
 - [Parts Involved](#parts-involved)